ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

    after running the test case script from within Alyvix Editor
 #.
 The :ref:`scripting panel <alyvix_editor_scripting_panel_top>`, containing the individual
    scripting nodes
 #.
-The script properties and actions, where you can enable, disable or remove individual script
+The script properties and actions that work both for single nodes and subsets of nodes, where
-   elements that have been dropped into the scripting panel
+   you can enable, disable, run, or remove the scripted elements that have been placed in the scripting panel
 #.
 Panel resizing controls, allowing you to resize, minimize, or restore the three peripheral
    panels